EyasuTeshome/shifttracker/becoming-a-remote-professional/getting-unblocked-through-project-updates.md

 **Who to ask for help?**

 Make agreements with your team on who will help unblock when another team member is stuck.
 Will it be the first person who sees it?
 Will you assign a person per day who will help with unblocking?
 Will you let whoever is most expert in a topic answer?
 Choose a strategy and assess what is working.
-Make sure your team's blockers are unsolved and it's not always the same person who is helping others.
+Make sure your team's blockers are solved and it's not always the same person who is helping others.

 **How to problem-solve?**